tomdymond/homelab/README.md

 ## Hardcoded infrastructure components

- - PXE server.
+ - PXE_SERVER.
 Use this right now as a way of storing downloadable components
- - Consul VIP.
+ - CONSUL_VIP.
 Useful to access the ui from a workstation.
 Otherwise access to consul is done via a local consul agent
- - Consul servers.
+ - CONSUL_SERVER.
 Currently 3 and regisered [here](https://github.com/tomdymond/homelab/blob/master/terraform/source/vsphere-vm/_vars.tf#L14).
 To change this, re-run the consul-experiments terraform stuff